alex1115alex/NBA_Analyzer/README.txt

 -add all top teams that have same score (or make a deciding factor) -add homecourt advantage calculated into compareTeams (add a amount to score based on homecourt record) -add log file w/date
+-add best matchups (compare all teams and print the best matchups)